olivierantonelli/blog/firstbook/intro.md

 # Welcome to my blog

-This is a small blag with a couple of Jupyter notebooks about data science.
+This is a small blog with a couple of Jupyter notebooks about data science.

 ```{tableofcontents}
 ```